9 Reporting and support

 In the College of the Environment, faculty, mentors, and departmental leaders welcome student feedback, including criticisms and grievances.
 All grievances are respected and treated seriously.
 The College of the Environment Student Academic Grievance Procedures provide mechanisms for graduate and undergraduate students to address academic problems or grievances in an equitable, respectful, and timely manner.
 Academic grievances are those involving conflicts between students and faculty instructor(s) or mentor(s) with respect to differences arising within credit-bearing coursework, research, and/or mentoring while the students are registered at UW.

-This is an overview of the grievance procedures available to UW graduate students.
 Grad students who believe they have been subjected to unfair treatment in the administration of academic policies may, except as noted, seek resolution of their complaints under this Academic Grievance Procedure.
-This applies, but is not limited, to the application of departmental, college, or Graduate School policies; deviations from stated grading practices (but not individual grade challenges); unfair treatment; and related issues.
+This includes, but is not limited to, the application of departmental, college, or Graduate School policies; deviations from stated grading practices (but not individual grade challenges); unfair treatment; and related issues.